qt-truong/tools-doc/ZEDfu/README.md

 #### Input

 * **Live**
-* **SVO**: you can enable the offline.
+* **SVO**: you can enable the offline mode.
 There is a timeline on the top right to select where the video starts.

 #### Load map